-- ▶ 5 feet wide, 20 feet long. - At the end of this hallway is a pedestal with a golden gauntlet resting atop it.
-The gauntlet is a gold-plated tin gauntlet worth 60 gp. - Trap.
-Removing the gauntlet from the pedestal causes the door of this room to swing shut and lock (a DC 25 Strength check can break down the door, a DC 20 Dexterity check to pick the lock).
+- 5 feet wide, 20 feet long. - At the end of this hallway is a pedestal with a golden gauntlet resting atop it.
+The gauntlet is a gold-plated tin gauntlet worth 60 gc. - Trap.
+Removing the gauntlet from the pedestal causes the door of this room to swing shut and lock (a Strenuous 25 STR check can break down the door, a Demanding 21 AGI check to pick the lock).
 The room immediately heats up like an oven, becoming blisteringly hot and dry.
-Every round, creatures within this room must make a DC 16 Constitution saving throw, taking 5d6 fire damage on a failure or half as much on a successful save.
-The gold-plated tin gauntlet automatically fails this save.
+Every round, creatures within this room must make a Difficult 16 END check, taking 5d6 fire damage on a failure.
+The gold-plated tin gauntlet automatically fails this check.
 If it takes 20 points of fire damage or more, it melts.